Megatsunami: Overview

-A megatsunami is a tsunami with an initial wave amplitude (height) measured in many tens, hundreds, and possibly up to thousands of metres.
+A megatsunami is a tsunami with an initial wave amplitude (height) measured in many tens or hundreds of metres.
+The term "megatsunami" has been defined by media and has no precise definition, although it is commonly taken to refer to tsunamis over 100 m high.
 A megatsunami is a separate class of event from an ordinary tsunami and is caused by different physical mechanisms.

-Normal tsunamis result from displacement of the sea floor due to plate tectonics.
+Normal tsunamis result from displacement of the sea floor due to movements in the Earth's crust (plate tectonics).
 Powerful earthquakes may cause the sea floor to displace vertically on the order of tens of metres, which in turn displaces the water column above and leads to the formation of a tsunami.
 Ordinary tsunamis have a small wave height offshore and generally pass unnoticed at sea, forming only a slight swell on the order of 30 cm above the normal sea surface.
 In deep water it is possible that a tsunami could pass beneath a ship without the crew of the vessel noticing.
 As it approaches land, the wave height of an ordinary tsunami increases dramatically as the sea floor slopes upward and the base of the wave pushes the water column above it upwards.
 Ordinary tsunamis, even those associated with the most powerful strike-slip earthquakes, typically do not reach heights in excess of 30 m.

-By contrast, megatsunamis are caused by landslides and other impact events that displace large volumes of water, resulting in waves that may exceed the height of an ordinary tsunami by tens or even hundreds of metres.
+By contrast, megatsunamis are caused by landslides and massive earthquakes that displace large volumes of water, resulting in waves that may exceed the height of an ordinary tsunami by tens or even hundreds of metres.
 Underwater earthquakes or volcanic eruptions do not normally generate megatsunamis, but landslides next to bodies of water resulting from earthquakes or volcanic eruptions can, since they cause a much larger amount of water displacement.
-If the landslide or impact occurs in a limited body of water, as happened at the Vajont Dam (1963) and in Lituya Bay (1958) then the water may be unable to disperse and one or more exceedingly large waves may result.
+If the landslide or impact occurs in a limited body of water, as happened in Lituya Bay (1958) and at the Vajont Dam (1963), then the water may be unable to disperse and one or more exceedingly large waves may result.